-- -The milk supply in your body changes and adjusts as per the needs of your growing baby.
+Except for Vitamin D, your breast milk contains every other essential.
+Thus, it is vital to give your baby supervised sun exposure per the doctor's recommendation.
+The milk supply in your body changes and adjusts as per the needs of your growing baby.
 Lactation mother food plays a significant role in this; thus, eating properly and mindfully.

 Let us begin with the good news first.
 If you are exclusively breastfeeding, which means without any effort, you are easily losing up to 500 calories per day just by breastfeeding your baby.
 You would otherwise need to run around 8 kilometres to be able to burn that many calories.
 So, your body needs to cover up for that as well.

 To put it briefly, as against the 1600 to 2000 calories that a non-pregnant non-breastfeeding body would need, you would need to consume 2000 – 2400 calories per day if you are a breastfeeding mother.

 It is important to have a balanced meal that includes foods from all food pyramid groups while you are breastfeeding.
 Diet for a breastfeeding mother is crucial not just for her but also for her growing child.
 Consider adding the following to your daily diet while you are breastfeeding.

 You need fibre in your diet while you are breastfeeding.
 So, make rice, oats, semolina/rawa/sooji, cereals etc., a part of your daily diet.

 Fresh and seasonal fruits are a great source of various vitamins and other essential nutrients that your body needs.
 Plus, fresh fruits are a great way to add extra fibre and hydration to your food.

 Veggies help you keep your weight in check and eat healthy to fulfilling your nutritional needs while lactating.